Liver Cancer Program

-A cancerous liver tumor is an abnormal mass that forms when a cellular DNA sequence mutates, causing the cells to grow and divide uncontrollably.
-The tumor may originate in the liver or metastasize to the liver after cancerous cells break away from another tumor site and enter the bloodstream.
-Because the liver continually filters blood received from the rest of the body, it is a common site for cancer spread.
-In fact, most malignant liver tumors are metastatic.
+A cancerous liver tumor is an abnormal mass that forms when cellular DNA mutates.
+This mutation causes the cells to grow and divide uncontrollably.
+The tumor may originate in the liver or metastasize to the liver after cancerous cells break away from another tumor site in the body and enter the bloodstream.
+Because the liver continually filters blood received from the rest of the body, it is a common site for cancer to spread.
+Most malignant liver tumors are metastatic.

 Most liver tumors have no known cause, although researchers have established a link between several unhealthy lifestyle factors and liver cancer.
 These include: